 He met his beautiful wife, Kristina, who was also at Augusta University on a basketball scholarship.
 She also played softball and ran cross country.
 They have 4 children: Seth, Thomas, Anslei, and Brody.

-Jay Fish, Assistant Coach
+Brandon Taylor, Assistant Coach

 Coach Taylor enters his 1st season in the 2019 season as Assistant Baseball Coach at South, and his 15th year coaching baseball at many different levels.
 Prior to coming to South Meck, Coach Taylor was the Head Baseball Coach at Cox Mill High School in Concord, NC.
 While at Cox Mill, Coach Taylor led the Chargers to 2 conference tournament championships, while posting a 61-31 record.